NIME-conference/ECO_NIME/video_conferencing.md

 ## Summary of Issue:

 With NIME moving to a hybrid format, video conferencing and communication will be essential for the conference.
 Additionally, the spread of COVID-19 has meant that the already established practice of everyday video conference calls has increased manyfold.
 While the carbon footprint of video calls is often significantly lower than that of non-local in-person meetings, a number of parameters can be considered in choosing the least polluting technologies and practices.
+Additionally, there have been a few privacy concerns related to Zoom in the pass [9].

 ## Questions Raised: